jacob-stein1/jacob-stein-portfolio/README.md

-My portfolio website built with React and Sanity.
+My portfolio website built with React and Sanity backend.

-Guidance taken from JavaScript Mastery
+Template taken from JavaScript Mastery.